 What were the biggest financial stories that came out of the pandemic?
 How should investors approach ESG?
 And what has our CIO been reading?
-Moderator Hannah Wise went on a walk with Yves Bonzon to find out.
+Moderator Hannah Wise went on a walk with Yves Bonzon to find out the lessons learnt.

 Shortly before the 2008 financial crisis, you pulled out of equities.
 Surely, you could not have seen the coronavirus pandemic on the horizon?

 Yves Bonzon: “That’s correct.
 I would describe the 2008 crisis as an endogenous mechanism.
 It was a mechanism that had drivers, that you could track, monitor, understand.
 We were able to understand the kind of policy response that needed to be implemented to stem the contagion effect in the system.

 The pandemic was of a very different nature.
 The economic system at the time was very solid and stable.
 The world economy and financial markets were hit by something that some have compared to a natural catastrophe.
 By definition, you cannot predict earthquakes reliably.
 You know they can happen, but it’s the strategic structure of your portfolio that protects you against these unpredictable events.

 I think the pandemic's biggest story is all about acceleration.

 How do you respond when they happen after all?
 And what have we observed last year?
 Although we did not predict the pandemic, we navigated it very well and, to a certain extent, took advantage of opportunities in market.
 Why?
 Because we understood what was needed from governments to stabilise the economy and shield the private sector from permanent losses, including the negative wealth effect of falling asset prices.